 Obviously you need to start with a bunch of these.

 I picked these babies right off the blackberry bush at our wonderful Vermont hideaway, but if you don’t have a blackberry bush at your disposal, now is the time of year that you can find beautiful blackberries at your local farmer’s market (in the Northeast USA, anyway!).

+Cool down and say cheers with this simple recipe for your very own easy homemade blackberry sangria!
+A perfect way to use those fresh summer blackberries.
 You’re going to make a simple syrup out of these which is (as the name promises), really simple!
 Just put the berries in a small pot with some sugar and a little water and simmer it over medium low heat until everything is all broken down and, yep, syrupy.

 Let it cool and then pour the syrup through a fine mesh strainer into a measuring cup, pressing and stirring with a wooden spoon until you have gotten every bit of juicy syrup and only the pulp and seeds are left behind.
 (And by the way, if you are not a sangria kind of person, this is the best vanilla ice cream topping I know.)
 Now pop that measuring cup in the fridge and go do something summery and fun for the rest of the day.

 Yep, that’s me in a bathing suit.
 If you ever had any doubt that I love you, it should now be totally washed away by the fact that I showed you a picture of me in a bathing suit.